 In addition to its flexibility, SPIRIT is intuitive and easy to use.
 The dialogue box allows the user to specify the model through a point-and-click interface and the syntax version requires a minimal amount of code.
 Concurrently, the user may request a series of output options that include estimated trait levels for each individual, item and person fit statistics, and item plots.
 These options are specific to IRT and, thus, not usually provided by GLMM software.

 Version 1 of SPIRIT can be downloaded using the link above.
 The .zip file contains the syntax and point-and-click versions of the macro for SPSS Versions 23 and below and SPSS Version 24.
 In addition, the User Guide is provided, as well as the dataset used in the example analyses at the end of the User Guide.
 Please make sure to view the README file prior to using SPIRIT.
 Without following the directions in the file, the macro will not work properly.
 Do not hesitate to email me (email@example.com) or Jack DiTrapani (firstname.lastname@example.org) for any questions regarding the macro, or to report any potential bugs.

-DiTrapani, J., Rockwood, N. J., & Jeon, M. (accepted).
-IRT analysis using the SPIRIT macro in SPSS.
-Applied Psychological Measurement [Computer program exchange].
+DiTrapani, J., Rockwood, N. J., & Jeon, M. (in press).
+IRT in SPSS using the SPIRIT macro.
+Applied Psychological Measurement [Computer program exchange]. [link]